-When the printing press came out in the fifteenth century, though, it pretty much put a kabosh on manuscript illumination.
+When the printing press was invented in the fifteenth century, though, it pretty much put a kabosh on manuscript illumination.
 Books could be made much faster and more cheaply now, so they ceased being an art form and became a commodity instead.

 Kudos to Crossway for reviving the long-forsaken process of manuscript illumination, for bringing art back into direct conversation with the Gospel texts through its Four Holy Gospels project.

-In 2009, Crossway President Lane Dennis commissioned New York artist Makoto Fujimura to illuminate the four canonical Gospels in commemoration of the 400th anniversary of the King James Bible.
-Over the course of just nine months, Mako created five major paintings, 89 chapter-heading letters, and 140-plus pages of embellishments for the project.
-The Four Holy Gospels, as the finished book is called, is the first illuminated manuscript to feature abstract contemporary art in lieu of traditional representational illustrations.
-It is truly the only one of its kind, but I hope there will be more to follow from other artists in the future.
+In 2009, Crossway President Lane Dennis commissioned New York artist Makoto Fujimura to illuminate the four canonical Gospels in commemoration of the four hundredth anniversary of the King James Bible.
+Over the course of just nine months, Mako created five major paintings, eighty-nine chapter-heading letters, and 140-plus pages of embellishments for the project.
+The Four Holy Gospels, as the finished volume is called, is the first illuminated manuscript to feature abstract contemporary art in lieu of traditional representational illustrations.
+It truly is the only one of its kind, but I hope there will be more to follow from other artists in the future.

-You won’t find a representational image of the crucifixion anywhere in this Bible, because Mako paints mainly in an abstract style.
-You will find, though, subtle references to Christ’s saving work throughout.
+You won’t find a representational image of the Crucifixion anywhere in this Bible, but you will find subtle references to Christ’s saving work throughout.
 For example, in the marginal painting that accompanies the parable of the Pharisee and the tax collector, Mako uses a series of straight lines to represent the letter of God’s old-covenant laws, which the Pharisees strove to uphold so rigidly.
 But at the bottom of these lines you see an explosion of color, which illustrates the effect of Christ’s death on the law—which was to reinterpret it in such a way that it burst open the lines and revealed, incarnationally, their true spirit.
 Mako describes it as “grace that flows out of the Laws of God—boundless, explosive, and playful.”
 A grace that confounds and overwhelms.

-Some of you might wonder why Mako chose to illustrate the gospel story in an abstract way.
-After all, one of the original purposes of illumination was to make the gospel story easily understandable to those who were illiterate.
+Some of you might wonder why Mako chose to respond to the gospel story in an abstract way.
+After all, one of the original purposes of Gospel illumination was to make the text understandable.
 Abstract art, you think, just has the tendency to confuse.
-It may confuse you because it doesn’t tell you what to think, but expects you to meet it halfway with an interpretation all your own; in a way, it’s more personal because it’s subjective.
+That may be because it doesn’t tell you what to think but, rather, expects you to meet it halfway with an interpretation all your own; in a way, it’s more personal because it’s subjective.
 The gospel story isn’t subjective, but it is abstract and experiential.
-The extended narrative that comprises it is only the outer shell; the truth that it encases, on the other hand, is beyond words, pictures, and explanations.
+The extended narrative that comprises it is only the outer shell; the truth that it encases, on the other hand, is beyond words, pictures, and explanation.
 The story of the Woman at the Well, for example, is about so much more than Jesus asking for a drink of water.
-And perhaps most obviously, the story of the crucifixion is about more than a man being executed.
+And perhaps most obviously, the story of the Crucifixion is about more than a man being executed.
 Abstract artists play with line, color, and form to find new ways to express hard-to-define truths and concepts.